Just letting you know that this low carb, Fiesta-in-a-dinner is sponsored by my friends over at Danskin Now!

 Except with a little south-o-the-border spin because I saw your taste buds responded to that Mexican Zucchini Lasagna, in the sense that you WERE OBSESSED.

 Which leads me to believe that anything with a little spicy-chili, sizzlin’ cumin, creamy avocado, juicy bursts of fresh tomato and ALL.
 THE.
 CHEESE is a major win your book of “things I want to eat for dinner forever and ever the end.”
+ESPECIALLY when it has alllll the same flavors as a healthy low carb chicken enchilada recipe!

 Tell me I’m wrong. <— Except you can’t.
 Because MEXICAN FOOD.